youngsikkk/todoapp-react-native/README.md

-# react native todoapp to get used to react-native
+# react native todoapp in order to get used to react-native